miccunifi/iamcl2r/README.md

 </a>

 This repo contains the source code of the Python package `iamcl2r` and it is the official implementation of: <br>
-**Stationary Representations: Optimally Approximating Compatibility and Implications for Improved Model Replacements**, *Niccolò Biondi, Federico Pernici, Simone Ricci, Alberto Del Bimbo* at CVPR2024.
+**Stationary Representations: Optimally Approximating Compatibility and Implications for Improved Model Replacements**, *Niccolò Biondi, Federico Pernici, Simone Ricci, Alberto Del Bimbo* at CVPR2024. <br>
 Arxiv link: (*coming soon*)
 <br>